nathanrsfba/creeping-dark/README.md

 * Added Tinkers Tool Leveling, which gives your tools extra modifier slots as you use them

+* Added Nature's Compass, which can be used to find specific biomes

+* Creeper damage has been severly reduced, thanks to Environmental Creepers.
+No more getting one-shot at full health and full armor!
+And no more damage to your base!

 * Fixed the recipes for marble bricks only giving one block of bricks instead of four

+* Tweaked the dependencies for some of the questlines, so less chance of a quest still being locked despite being completable.
+Some other minor questline tweaks as well.

+* Tweaked the default keybindings a bit

 Changes in v1.5.4.1
 -------------------